 Out on Block Island, there is a small plot of land with a very special memorial: a ship’s bell commemorating the two US Navy aircraft carriers that proudly bore the name USS Block Island.
 The first, designated CVE-21, was among the Bogue-class of escort carriers that went to sea early in World War II.
 These relatively small (15,000 tons & 495-feet long and capable of 18 knots), lightly armed ships carried up to 28 fighter aircraft for use in the battle against Nazi U-boats that were devastating Allied convoys in the Atlantic.
 In the rush to provide a response to the German attacks, the Navy decided to build small aircraft carriers on merchant ship hulls.
 CVE-21 was planned as a tanker before her conversion to a carrier.
 The first escorts were delivered to the British (in fact, one of those hulls designated CVE-6 was to be christened as Block Island).
 However, she was ultimately delivered under “lend-lease” to the Royal Navy as HMS Hunter.

 Life aboard an escort carrier, also known as “Jeep Carriers” or “baby flattops,” was Spartan.
 The ships lacked the amenities of their big sisters, the fleet carriers.
 They had no air conditioning, were noisy, and pitched wildly in the heavy ocean swells.
 They relied on their escorts and CAP (combat air patrol) for defense as they carried only two 5-inch, multi-purpose guns and a smattering of 20mm and 40mm anti-aircraft weapons.
+When I see a ship like this I usually try to imagine how hard it was to keep it in good condition.
+Now it is easy to find where to learn about boating fairings and so on, but imagine how diffucult it must have been back at the time.
 Nicknamed “The Fighting Block Island” or “FBI,” CVE-21’s planes were credited with sinking two U-boats and shared credit with the escort screen ships for two more during her brief time in service.
 The ship and her crew earned two battle stars.
 According to the USS Block Island Association, made up of survivors and family members of the two carriers and their escorts, CVE-21 pioneered the use of HF/DF (high frequency direction finder) gear that enabled surface warships to track U-boats by their radio transmissions.
 The ship was also the first American carrier to be used in the hunter-killer role and, unfortunately, the only US Navy aircraft carrier to be sunk by enemy action in the Atlantic.

 Block Island had a short, but active life.
 She was placed in commission with the Atlantic Fleet in March of 1943.
 She transited from the West Coast shipyard where she was built and began her service by ferrying warplanes to Great Britain.
 Then, she went on the hunt for German submarines.
 On May 29, 1944, during her fourth war patrol, she was torpedoed without warning by U-549 and sunk in 40 minutes off the Canary Islands.
 Six men went down with the ship.
 The remaining 951 crewmen were rescued by escorting destroyers (four pilots of six in the air at the time were also lost with their planes).
 The German boat was put down for good by two of the Block Island’s escorts.